nejohnson/format/ReadMe.md

 A lightweight low-overhead library for processing printf-style format descriptions and arguments designed for the constrained environments of embedded systems.

 # News #
+  * 15-Oct-2023: Implement the `a` and `A` hexadecimal floating point conversion specifiers.
   * 18-Sep-2023: Add new `microformat` for a version smaller than `tinyformat` for extremely small platforms.
   * 06-Sep-2023: Shrinking `tinyformat` for smaller code footprint.
   * 29-Jun-2023: Add optional support (via config flag) for long long integers with the `ll` qualifier.